syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 basic scalar instructions.

 Snippy does not guarantee that a stride bigger than the element size will be chosen, even a stride equal to zero is possible by default.
-See `Memory Strides <#memory-strides>`__ for more details and how to override this behaviour.
+See `Memory Strides <#memory-strides>`__ for more details and how to override this behavior.

 For more details on strided instructions, refer
 `here <https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc#75-vector-strided-instructions>`__.